seansor/The-Monkees/README.md

 #### Universal/General (Common to multiple pages)

 All buttons and links are functioning and point to the correct destination.
-All links to other webpages will open in a new tab using 'target="_blank"
+All links to other webpages will open in a new tab using 'target="_blank".
 Navigation menu and toggler work as expected.
 All images are displayed correctly and do not unintentionally obscure any other content.
-All music files play and stop with when relevant controls are selected.
-Download music link on audio players work.
+All music files play and stop when relevant controls are selected.
+Download music link on audio players function.
-All iframes show video (or other content) content correctly.
+All iframes show video (or other content) correctly.

 #### Homepage

 The links on the homepage to the main media/streaming services all work and point to the correct destination.
 The Latest Release video plays.
 The "Upcoming Live Shows" section clearly identifies the upcoming shows and the links to purchase tickets are functioning properly.
-The Latest
-News section displays the article headline and the "Read More" links are functioing and point to the correct destination.
+The Latest News section displays the article headline and the "Read More" links are functioning and point to the correct destination.

 #### The Band

 'The Band' page displays pictures correctly.
-Text and pictures positioning are correct.
+Text and pictures' positioning are correct.

 #### Music
 An opaque overlay asking if the user wants to listen on Apple Music appears on hover over "The latest album release".
 The associated link functions correctly.
 The audio controls for the "Top Tracks" function as expected.
 The Apple Music iframe in "More tacks" functions as expected.
 The music videos on this page all function properly.